redpesk-labs/red-pak/QA/REDPAK.CNF.md

 TODO: what to do of the mix between kebab (like new-session) case and snake case (like share_all)

-TODO: EDU mostly is on/off but unset has some meaning to, it compensate the lack of unset feature of libcyaml
+TODO: EDU mostly is on/off but unset has some meaning too (it means let the children the possibility to on/off themselves), it compensate the lack of unset feature of libcyaml

 ### Valid cgroups map